magnoeasy/easybuilder/english.md

 ### Time ⌛ > VALUES 1️⃣
 ![image](https://user-images.githubusercontent.com/81401104/115920106-1c0ec100-a450-11eb-8461-27ea86d57921.png)

-Default: The field will be populated with a predetermined time, but you can change it if necessary.
+Default: The field will be filled with a predetermined time, but you can change it if necessary.

 <div id='id-CheckBox'/>